FRRouting/frr/doc/user/vtysh.rst

 ----------------------------------------------------

-The :file:`frr.conf` file is not written by any of the daemons; instead *vtysh* contains the neccessary logic to collect configuration from all of the daemons, combine it and write it out.
+The :file:`frr.conf` file is not written by any of the daemons; instead *vtysh* contains the necessary logic to collect configuration from all of the daemons, combine it and write it out.

 .. warning::